 Subsequently, the college was allotted land by the Calcutta Improvement Trust, and the first building came up in 1958, the second in 1962, and the third in 1996.
 The college still has a substantial amount of vacant land under its possession on which it has plans to construct an auditorium-cum-academic building in the near future.

 From the humble start as chronicled above, the college has continuously been broadening its academic horizon through introduction of more and more programmes of study and an increasing number and variety of subjects offered.
-At present, Honours course of study is offered in 13 subjects, viz.
-Physics, Chemistry, Biochemistry, Mathematics, Computer Science, Zoology, Botany, Microbiology, Economics, English, Bengali, History and Political Science.
-In addition to these, which are taught at both Honours and General levels, subjects like Philosophy, Sanskrit, Sociology and Statistics are offered at the General level only.
-B.Com course is taught only at the General level.
-So the college has laid out a variety for the students to choose from – 3 programmes of study (B.Sc., B.A. and B.Com), 13 Honours subjects and 41 elective combinations, of these three courses of study, viz.
-Honours courses in Microbiology, Biochemistry and Computer Science are self-financing.
+At present, Honours course of study is offered in 17 subjects, viz.
+Physics, Chemistry, Biochemistry, Mathematics, Computer Science, Zoology, Botany, Microbiology, Economics, English, Bengali, Journalism & Mass Communication, History, Political Science, Philosophy, Sanskrit & Sociology.
+In addition to these, which are taught at both Honours and General levels, subjects like Education and Statistics are offered at the General level only.
+B.Com. course is taught only at the General level.
+So the college has laid out a variety for the students to choose from – 3 programmes of study (B.Sc., B.A. and B.Com.) of these three courses of study, viz.
+Honours courses in Microbiology, Biochemistry, Journalism & Mass Communication and Computer Science are self-financing.

 Library, laboratories and other infra-structural arrangements necessary for a proper teaching are continuously been upgraded.
 Additional civil infrastructural facilities, like class-rooms and laboratories, have been created to accommodate new departments and an increasing number of students.

 The college library is housed in a separate building set amidst greenery.
-There are more than 25,000 books and journals to choose from in an open-access system, and a spacious reading-room.
+There are nearly 50,000 books and journals to choose from in an open-access system, and a spacious reading-room.
 In addition, each honours department has its own departmental library from which students can borrow books with a greater degree of freedom.

 The teachers of the college are academically well-equipped, experienced and totally committed to their task.
 Their experience and guidance are available to the students not only within the class-room, but outside of it as well.
 The teacher-student ratio at present is approximately 1:30, but that is only half-the-story.
 What cannot be quantified is the excellent rapport between the teachers and the students of this college.